FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Daily token usage tracking & rate limiting for API usage / cost management
 - **Supports Perplexity API models in conjunction with OpenAI models**
   - Very useful for i.e. fact-checking latest data to supplement OpenAI's cutoff dates
+- **Supports Elasticsearch for RAG**
+  - Increase the knowledge rate with your own documents
+  - Quickly generate additional knowledge with the built-in Q&A pair creator

 # Prerequisites
 - Tested & working on Python 3.10.12